b-jesch/nfocreator/README.md

 ### Usage

-simply get the script from here and make it executable.
+simply determine your python version and get the script from here and make it executable.
+> type in a terminal, you should get your default python interpreter
+> python --version

-> wget https://raw.githubusercontent.com/b-jesch/nfocreator/master/main.py -O main.py
+> wget https://raw.githubusercontent.com/b-jesch/nfocreator/master/main.py -O main.py # for python 2.x
+> wget https://raw.githubusercontent.com/b-jesch/nfocreator/Python3.8/main.py -O main.py # for python 3.x
 >
 > chmod a+x main.py